-The document filing function provides the following functions that allow users to save image data into the HDD in the MFD and operate it from the operation panel or the client via the Web later.
+The document filing function provides the following functions that allow users to save image data into the HDD in the MFD and operate it from the operation panel or the client via Web later.
 This function is implemented by the job control function.

-- File a job: when a user enters a job such as copy into the MFD, the image data of the job can optionally be saved. - Scan to HDD: scans the original and does only store it, while neither prints nor transmits it. - Operation on saved files: calls up saved image data for the following operations. - Print: prints saved image data to the paper.
-If Tandem Print mode is selected, this function sends image data to the MFD that the administrator specified beforehand. - Send: transmits saved image data either by any medium available for the network scanner function or by facsimile. - Preview: displays the rough outline of saved image data. - Property change: removes the password from a file with a password, or vice versa. - Password change: changes confidential file passwords. - Delete: removes a saved image data that the user no longer needs, and overwrites it. - Backup (export): transfers the saved image data to the client as a binary data, from which the user can restore (import) the image data later.
+File a job: when a user gives a job such as copy into the MFD, the image data of the job can optionally be saved.

+Scan to HDD: scans the original and does only store it, while neither prints nor transmits it.

+Operation on saved files: calls up saved image data for operations including the following.

+- Print: prints saved image data to the paper.
+If Tandem Print mode is selected, this function sends image data to the MFD that the administrator specified beforehand. - Send: transmits saved image data either by any medium available for the network scanner function or by facsimile. - Preview: displays the rough outline of saved image data. - Password change: changes confidential file passwords. - Delete: removes saved image data that the user no longer needs, and overwrites it. - Backup (export): transfers saved image data to the client as binary data, from which the user can restore (import) the image data later.

 The printer driver allows its job to be saved without being printed.
-Similarly, Scan to HDD may be considered as a network scanner job saved without being transmitted.
+Similarly, Scan to HDD can be considered as a network scanner job saved without being transmitted.